ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 and
 1. Dispute Game status is CHALLENGER_WIN

+#### Triage Phase

+The alert (⚠️ private alert details) includes the transaction hash that triggered the event.
+The first step after receiving the alert is to verify whether the attack is real or if it resulted from a monitoring system error or a node issue.

+To confirm the attack, begin by reviewing the event details and ensuring the conditions for the attack are met.

+You can use the automated `op-monitorism/faultproof_withdrawals/runbooks/automated/triage_potential_attack_event.ipynb` runbook for this process.

 ### faultproof-withdrawal-forgery-detection-stalled

 | **Network** | **Severity Level** | **Impact**                                          | **Cause**                             | **Actions**                                                  |
 |-------------|--------------------|-----------------------------------------------------|---------------------------------------|--------------------------------------------------------------|
 | Mainnet     | SEV2               | - Security max reaction time is reduced<br>- May not be able to react properly to an attack | Daemon is not processing withdrawals  | - Understand the issue with the daemon<br>- If necessary, restart the service |
 | Sepolia     | SEV3               | - Security max reaction time is reduced<br>- May not be able to react properly to an attack | Daemon is not processing withdrawals  | - Understand the issue with the daemon<br>- If necessary, restart the service |

+#### Triage Phase

+The alert (⚠️ private alert details) includes the transaction hash that triggered the event.
+The first step after receiving the alert is to verify whether the monitoring is not processing event anymore and is stalled for some internal issue or the chain is in reality not processing any events since more then a day.

+To confirm review the chain, see when it was last withdrawals event on it and confirm if the event happened or not within 24 hours.

+You can use the automated `op-monitorism/faultproof_withdrawals/runbooks/automated/triage_detection_stalled.ipynb` runbook for this process.

 ##### Alert Description
 This alert monitors the number of withdrawal events that are considered normal in a chain.
 If the number of withdrawal events goes below a specified threshold, we trigger this alert.